This is the sixty-first in a series of reviews of the best dive resort locations around the world. In this post, the focus is Siquijor, Philippines.

 A Sampling of Siquijor Dive Sites

-Tubod Sanctuary: 40 meters (130 feet) maximum depth, sanctuary site with no fishing allowed, shallow slope getting gradually steeper, rich reef with a variety of hard and soft corals and sponges, lots of reef fish, good macro life, cuttlefish, sea snakes, barracuda, all levels
+Tubod Sanctuary: 40 meters (130 feet) maximum depth, sanctuary site with no fishing allowed, shallow slope getting gradually steeper, a rich reef with a variety of hard and soft corals and sponges, lots of reef fish, good macro life, cuttlefish, sea snakes, barracuda, all levels

 Paliton Wall: 5-50 meters (22-160 feet), steep wall starting at 5 meters (16 feet) descending to 45 meters (146 feet) before flattening into a sandy slope, lots of soft corals, sea fans and coral whips on the wall, overhang at 35 meters (111 feet) with a big school of glassfish, lionfish, possible pelagics, mantis shrimp and nudibranchs in the sandy areas, experienced level

-Paliton Staghorn: 33 meters (110 feet), continuation of Paliton Wall as it becomes a sandy slope from 10 meters (33 feet) descending, nice staghorn corals in two sections, barrel sponges, variety of reef fish, snappers, snubnose drummers, blue ribbon eels, all levels
+Paliton Staghorn: 33 meters (110 feet), the continuation of Paliton Wall as it becomes a sandy slope from 10 meters (33 feet) descending, nice staghorn corals in two sections, barrel sponges, variety of reef fish, snappers, snubnose drummers, blue ribbon eels, all levels

 Solangon: 15 meters (50 feet), gently sloping rich coral garden, moray eels, anemones with clownfish, lionfish, schooling reef fish, barracuda and jacks, blue-spotted stingrays, turtles, little to no current, all levels